Empowering Graph Representation Learning with Test-Time Graph Transformation: Methodology

 \subsection{Further Analysis}

-In this subsection, we study the theoretical property of the proposed surrogate loss and compare the strategy of adapting data versus that of adapting model.
+In this subsection, we study the theoretical property of Eq.~(\ref{eq:contrast}) and compare the strategy of adapting data versus that of adapting model.
 We first demonstrate the rationality of the proposed surrogate loss through the following theorem.

 \begin{theorem} Assume that the augmentation function $\mathcal{A}(\cdot)$ generates a data view of the same class for the test nodes and the node classes are balanced.
 Assume for each class, the mean of the representations obtained from ${Z}$ and $\hat{Z}$ are the same.
 Minimizing the first term in Eq.~(\ref{eq:contrast}) is approximately minimizing the class-conditional entropy $H({ Z}|{Y})$ between features $Z$ and labels $Y$. \end{theorem}